qiskit-community/qiskit-quantinuum-provider/CONTRIBUTING.md

 https://qiskit.org/documentation/contributing_to_qiskit.html

-## Contributing to Qiskit Honeywell Provider
+## Contributing to Qiskit Quantinuum Provider

-In addition to the general guidelines there are specific details for contributing to the Honeywell provider, these are documented below.
+In addition to the general guidelines there are specific details for contributing to the Quantinuum provider, these are documented below.

 ### Tests